New agreements are created by Sector Operations on behalf of the funders and Ministry of Health. These agreements are based on standard templates.

 How is a new agreement created?

-An Agreement Request Form is completed by the funder, with the requirements listed to enable Sector Services to generate the agreement.
-The form must be signed off by the person with appropriate delegation before Sector Services can action.
+An Agreement Request Form is completed by the funder, with the requirements listed to enable Sector Operations to generate the agreement.
+The form must be signed off by the person with appropriate delegation before Sector Operations can action.

 An agreement is created by a member of the Agreement Administration team.
 All information from the Agreement Request Form is entered into the appropriate databases to ensure consistency of information captured and allow payments to be made.